-Akeyless provides an additional way of user authentication in Keycloak Identity Platform using signed JWT tokens.
+Akeyless provides an additional way of user authentication in the Keycloak Identity Platform using signed JWT tokens.

 Users that have a valid JWT token issued by Akeyless, which includes their email address, can use this token to authenticate in Keycloak platform instead of using their username/password.